Earth & Environment Team

 Adjunct Faculty

-Flavia Maria Lake received her MA in Geography at UCLA.
+Flavia Maria Lake received her MA and PhD in Geography from UCLA.
 She is a first-gen college graduate who attended community college before transferring to UC Berkeley for a BA in Political Economy and International Development.
 Her research is on the connections between identity, power, and the built environment in cities; specifically how immigrants navigate gentrification and preserve cultural institutions.
+She teaches a variety of geography courses and is passionate about encouraging students to think critically about inequality and the environment!

 Julia Dowell